-There is a war going on, my friends… and I’m not referring to the armed conflicts raging throughout parts of the Middle East and Africa.
+To understand the meaning of The Lorax, you first need to understand that there is a war going on that started a long time ago.
+And I’m not referring to the armed conflicts currently raging throughout parts of the Middle East and Africa.

-This battle is raging around the world, from the Amazon River basin to Kruger National Park, from the polar ice caps in the Arctic to the rainforests of Indonesia.
-It’s a war between those who would exploit Mother Nature’s natural resources for their own profit, and the indigenous people and wildlife that call these areas home, who need those resources for their very survival.
+On one side of this war are those people and corporations who would exploit Mother Nature’s natural resources for their own profit.
+On the other side are the indigenous people and wildlife that call these areas home, who need those same resources for their very survival.

 1. UNSPOILED WILDERNESS IS A THING TO TREASURE